-14 2009 Victorian Bushfires Royal Commission, July 2010, Final Report Recommendations.
+&lt;sup>17 2009 Victorian Bushfires Royal Commission, July 2010, Final Report Recommendations.

-South Australia does not have a formal government program for undergrounding power in residential areas, but a Power Line Environment Committee was established in 1990 to assess submissions from local governments for funding projects to underground power lines.
-These projects mostly involve the undergrounding of power in areas of high public use, such as city centres, high traffic areas and popular tourist locations.
+use, such as city centres, high traffic areas and popular tourist locations.
 The current funding arrangements are for ETSA Utilities to fund two thirds of the cost of an undergrounding project, and the local council that is directly affected by the undergrounding work to fund the remaining one third.
 ETSA Utilities recovers its costs through its distribution tariffs that are charged to all of its electricity customers.
-15